leovantoji/Natural_Language_Processing_Nanodegree/Notes.md

 ## Feature extraction and embeddings
 - A **document-term matrix** is a mathematical matrix that describes the frequency of terms that occur in a collection of documents.
 Each document is a row, and each term is a column.
 - **Count of common words** is a commonly used approach to match similar documents.
 Nonetheless, this approach has an **inherent flaw**.
 As the size of the document increases, the number of common words tend to increase even if the documents talk about different topics.
-- **Cosine similarity** is a measure of similarity between two non-zero vectors of aan inner product space that measures the cosine of the angle between them.
+- **Cosine similarity** is a measure of similarity between two non-zero vectors of an inner product space that measures the cosine of the angle between them.
 This metric is used to measure how **similar the documents** are irrespective of their size.
 [Machine Learning Plus](https://www.machinelearningplus.com/nlp/cosine-similarity/).
 ![cosine_similarity_formula](https://github.com/leovantoji/Natural_Language_Processing_Nanodegree/blob/master/Cosine-Similarity-Formula-1.png)
 - **TF-IDF** (term frequency - inverse document frequency): *tfidf(t, d, D) = tf(t, d) x idf(t, D)*.
 TF-IDF is an innovative approach to assigning weights to words that signify their relevance in the document.
   - Term frequency *tf(t,d)* is the ratio between the raw count of a term, *t*, in a document, *d*, divided by the total number of terms in *d*.